WONDERFUL WORDS OF LIFE RADIO SERMON August 8, 1976

 THE ORIGINAL SIN WAS THE SOURCE OF ALL DEATH

-have sinned."
+sinned."
 The sin of Adam opened the door to death.
-It caused sin to enter into the human family and to
+It caused sin to enter into the human family and to go right

-go right through it.
+through it.
 Man was not created to die, though evidently he was not created immortal.
-However,
+However, when God

-when God created him, he gave to him access to the tree of life.
-It was evidently God's intention that man
+created him, he gave to him access to the tree of life.
+It was evidently God's intention that man should be

-should be changed into the state of immortality so he could live with Him forever.
-There was no hint of death
+changed into the state of immortality so he could live with Him forever.
+There was no hint of death except as a

 While you may be able to raise objections to Paul's doctrine of original sin, you cannot deny the presence of